usgs-makerspace/analytics_pipeline/tableau_dashboard.md

 The SharePoint Google Analytics Event Annotations are connected to the Tableau Workbook currently using my (mhines-usgs) USGS AD account, and while the password is embedded, it will have to be updated every time I change my password to ensure the connection remains functional.
 The other connection details include the [SharePoint Site](https://doimspp.sharepoint.com/sites/gs-wma-iidd-makerspace), edition (SharePoint Online), Authentication (Third-party SSO), username (mhines@usgs.gov), password (my AD password), and SSO Domain (blank/optional.)

 When updating the password embedded in the SharePoint connection, it can be done via the Tableau Server Data Source itself, with no need to mess with the published Tableau Workbooks.
-From the Explore -> All Data Sources page on both the internal (tableau.chs.usgs.gov) and external (tableau.usgs.gov) click on the . . . next to the SharePoint GA Event Annotations data source, then click Edit Connection.
+From the Explore -> All Data Sources page on both the internal (tableau.chs.usgs.gov) and external (tableau.usgs.gov) Tableau Servers, click on the . . . next to the SharePoint GA Event Annotations data source, then click Edit Connection.
 This will open a dialog window where the username and password can be changed.

 # Editing and publishing workflow